Outbrain

-Outbrain is a web recommendation platform founded in 2006 by Co-Founder and Co-CEO Yaron Galai and Co-Founder, Chief Technology Officer and General Manager, Ori Lahav.
+Outbrain is a web recommendation platform founded in 2006 by co-founder and Co-CEO Yaron Galai and co-founder, Chief Technology Officer and General Manager, Ori Lahav.
 The company is headquartered in New York City.

+In February 2024, Yaron Galai resigned.

 The company generates revenue for online publishers by displaying feeds of content and ads, or boxes of links, known as chumboxes, to pages within a website or mobile platform.
 Advertisers pay Outbrain on a pay-per-click basis and a portion of that revenue is shared with publishers.

 The quality of Outbrain's recommendations have been debated.

 Products

 Outbrain is a native advertising company.
 It uses targeted advertising to recommend articles, slideshows, blog posts, photos or videos to a reader.
 Some of the content recommended by Outbrain link to publisher's own content, while others link to other sites.

 As of March 2019, Outbrain's promoted articles are found on 108,121 websites.
 In 2020, Outbrain delivered an average of 10 billion recommendations daily for over 20,000 advertisers.